waeljr1/DownUtubev1/README.md

 # youtube-playlist-downloader
 A simple script to download entire youtube playlist.
-Made with Python3
+Made with Python

 # Usage
 <ul>
 1- make the directory

 2- python DownUtube.py "https://www.youtube.com/playlist?list=PLAYLIST_ID" you can get it from url  "the full bath of the directory" --quality 1080p

 -- if you dont choose the quality will download it 720p
 </ul>
 # Features
 <ul>
-    <li>You can choose the quality if you want but the default is 720p</li>
+   1-You can choose the quality if you want but the default is 720p

-    <li>Get notified when download is finished</li>
+    2Get notified when download is finished
 </ul>